stan-dev/rstan/README.md

 Source Repository
 -----------------
 RStan's source-code repository is hosted here on GitHub.
+Stan's source repository is defined as a submodule here, see [how to work stan submodule in rstan repo](https://github.com/stan-dev/rstan/wiki/How-to-work-with-the-stan-submodule-in-rstan-repo).

 Licensing
 ---------